pyrocms/pyrocms-docs/content/reference/server-requirements.md

 </div>
 <div class="doc_content">

-### a HTTP web-server of some description
+### A HTTP Server

+Any of the following HTTP servers will work.

+* Apache 2.x
+* nginx
+* Abyss Web Server
+* Uniform Server
+* Zend Community Server

-Apache 2.x, Nginx, Abyss Web Server, Uniform Server, Zend Community Server, etc. So far PyroCMS only seems to struggle with IIS.
+So far PyroCMS only seems to struggle with IIS.

+### Database Server

-### MySQL 5.x or higher
+* MySQL v5.1 or higher

-There are plans for other database systems, but for now the newer MySQL version the better.
+* PostgreSQL v8.0 or higher
+* SQLite v3.6 or higher

-### PHP 5.3.7 or higher
+### PHP

-PHP 5.3.7 and up (including PHP 5.4.x) are both fully supported.
+PHP 5.3.7 and up (including PHP 5.4.x and 5.5.x) are both fully supported.

 ### GD 2